-Being incorporated also lends stability and credibility to your company, brand and image.
-Once you are incorporated, for instance, even if the people who are running the business leave or die, the company can continue to exist under the same name with other people at the helm; which won’t work if you are a sole proprietor.
-Additionally, you may enjoy protection from having your personal assets seized during a business bankruptcy or having them threatened if somebody sues your business.
+Being incorporated also lends stability and credibility to your company.
+Once you’re incorporated, for instance, even if the people who are running the business leave or die, the company can continue to exist under the same name with others at the helm.
+Plus, you’ll be protected from having your personal assets seized during a bankruptcy or having them threatened if somebody sues your business.

 Limited Liability Corporations